LLNL/lbann/docs/layers/learning_layers.rst

 EntrywiseScaleBias
 ----------------------------------------

-The EntrywiseScaleBias layer applies entry-wise scale and bias.
+The :python:`EntrywiseScaleBias` layer applies entry-wise scale and bias.

 Scale and bias terms are applied independently to each tensor entry.
 More precisely, given input, output, scale, and bias tensors